 Answer: Drivers who are under the influence of drugs other than alcohol are still liable if they cause an accident while intoxicated.
 People who are under the influence of marijuana, street drugs, or even certain types of prescription drugs may be unable to drive safely, and they are responsible for the harm they cause due to their impaired driving.

-Answer: Yes.
-Lack of insurance may lead to tickets or license suspension, but you may still file a third-party injury claim against the at-fault driver’s liability coverage.
+Answer: Yes, you can.
+In Texas, lack of liability insurance does not prevent you from making a claim against an at-fault driver, and you may still file a lawsuit or third-party injury claim against the at-fault driver’s liability coverage.

 Answer: